-The accelerated version of the Master of Science in Cyber Operations and Resilience (gCORe) program is designed to give selected undergraduate students the opportunity to be admitted into the gCORe program and begin their graduate coursework while completing their undergraduate degrees.
+The accelerated version of the Master of Science in Cyber Operations and Resilience is designed to allow selected undergraduate students to be admitted into the graduate cyber program and begin their advanced coursework while completing their bachelor degrees.

 Admitted students are subject to all academic performance requirements of the Graduate College, including cumulative GPA, program GPA and individual course grade requirements.
 In addition, admitted students are subject to all administrative requirements of the Graduate College, including required forms and submission due dates.

-To be eligible for admission, students must be a current Boise State University undergraduate student or an undergraduate student at an institution where Boise State credits will be recognized and must meet the following criteria by the end of the semester in which they apply:
+To be eligible for admission, students must be a current Boise State University undergraduate student or an undergraduate student at an institution where Boise State credits will be recognized.
+They also must meet the following criteria by the end of the semester in which they apply:

 - Completion of at least 75 credits required for the undergraduate degree, by the end of the application semester